-The organized food sector in India is worth $48 billion, of which food deliveries contribute to $15 billion, paving wider paths and raising higher hopes for those venturing into the food delivery business.
+The organized food sector in India is worth $48 billion, of which food deliveries contribute to $15 billion, paving wider paths and raising higher hopes for those venturing into the restaurant delivery business.

 Having a provision for delivery is a great way to increase revenues and profit margins at your restaurant.
 The culture of digital ordering is flourishing and has completely changed the way traditional restaurants function.
 To add to this, the beginning of an era of ‘cashless economy’ has seen a significant surge in digital food ordering and the food delivery service sector quite certainly seems steadier.

 However, a poorly executed delivery service can completely damage your brand name.
 A shoddy ordering experience will also hamper the footfalls at your sit-down restaurant, and this is where the necessity of an optimized delivery management arises.
-Let us look at a few steps to consider before you switch to the food delivery bandwagon.
+This article will tell you how to master the online ordering and delivery at your restaurant.

 How to Make the Best of Restaurant Delivery Orders